 We are all aware that yoga means “union” and that the practice of yoga unites body, breath, and mind, lower and higher energy centers and, ultimately, self and God, or higher Self.
 But more broadly, yoga directs our attention to the unity or oneness that underlies our fragmented experiences and equally fragmented word.
 Family, friends, the Druze guerrilla in Lebanon, the great whale migrating north – all share the same essential [divine] nature (594:4).
 (Source)

-Can Christianity and yoga be separated?
+Can Eastern philosophy and yoga be separated?
+Nope.
 Former New Ager Marcia Montenegro says that physical yoga and Eastern philosophy are mutually interdependent — you cannot have one without the other:

 If one removes the core aspects of Yoga to make it into something acceptable to Christians, then the breathing techniques and asanas need to be removed, which means there is then little or no Yoga at all.
 Changing the terms does not change Yoga, either.
 Just as there is no Christian Ouija board and no Christian astrology, so there is no Christian Yoga that is either truly Yoga or truly Christian.